pydata/xarray/doc/indexing.rst

 Dropping labels
 ---------------

-The :py:meth:`~xray.Dataset.drop` method returns a new object with the listed index labels along a dimension dropped:
+The :py:meth:`~xarray.Dataset.drop` method returns a new object with the listed index labels along a dimension dropped:

 .. ipython:: python